ZacharyGeurts/AMOURANTHRTX/README.md

 Add it to your cpp, never hpp.
 Why does buffermanager have one? long story, ask Grok.
 And I mean it.
 Paste the entirety of stonekey.hpp and the entirety of buffermanager.hpp into Grok and you ask it.
 We are short files as well.
+"Return full code block and no stubs" is parlance around here.
+Copy paste entire files from Grok responses and see if you and Grok...
+This is an open source AI project that fits into AI responses.
+Yes every component is part of an engine, but each component added up means all of it and free means free...
+SDL3 and MeshLoader means the file format count is enormous.
+Lets adjust your input to be the best evah!
+Snap an eyeball and come back. https://jcgt.org/published/0002/01/05/paper.pdf

 If you just want to do compute, you can probably get this going today with "I just want to do compute" and pasting main and pipeline into Grok.